sl5net/SL5-aura-service/README.md

 ## Key Features

 *   **Offline & Private:** 100% local.
 No data ever leaves your machine.
-*   **Dictate, Correct & Enhance:** Automatic grammar/spelling correction and synonym suggestions.
+*   **Dictate, Correct:** Automatic grammar/spelling correction and synonym suggestions.
 *   **Conservative RAM Usage:** Intelligently manages memory, preloading models only if enough free RAM is available, ensuring other applications (like your PC games) always have priority.
 *   **Cross-Platform:** Works on Linux, macOS, and Windows.
 *   **Fully Automated:** Manages its own LanguageTool server.
 A single script handles the startup process on Linux/macOS.